GoogleCloudPlatform/community/tutorials/run-botkit-on-google-container-engine/index.md

 ## Objectives

-1. Create a bot custom integration in Slack.
+1. Create a bot internal integration in Slack.
 1. Build a Node.js image in Docker.
 1. Upload a Docker image to a private Google Container Registry.
 1. Run a Slack bot on Google Container Engine.